moimfeld/cv32e40p/example_tb/core/fpu_ss/README.md

 #### Extended Package Descriptions
 ##### `fpu_ss_prd_f_pkg` and `fpu_ss_prd_zfinx_pkg`
 These packages contain the parameters for the predecoder and define which instructions will be accepted by the fpu_ss.
 Each instruction has its predefined issue interface response.
-If `PULP_ZFINX` is set to `1` the predecoder is instantiated with the parameters in the `fpu_ss_prd_zfinx_pkg`.
-If `PULP_ZFINX` is set to `0` the predecoder is instantated with the parameters in the `fpu_ss_prd_f_pkg`.
+If `PULP_ZFINX_DEF` is defined the predecoder is instantiated with the parameters in the `fpu_ss_prd_zfinx_pkg`.
+If `PULP_ZFINX_DEF` is not defined the predecoder is instantated with the parameters in the `fpu_ss_prd_f_pkg`.